Charanlokesh22/deepresearch-ai-platform/README.md

 This system allows users to enter a research topic.
 The backend coordinates multiple AI agents:

-Web crawler agent – fetches relevant pages while respecting robots.txt guidelines.
+1)Web crawler agent – fetches relevant pages while respecting robots.txt guidelines.

-Summarizer agent – uses NLP models to condense long documents.
+2)Summarizer agent – uses NLP models to condense long documents.

-Data analyst agent – organizes findings into structured formats for reports.
+3)Data analyst agent – organizes findings into structured formats for reports.

 The processed data is stored in Elasticsearch and made available through REST APIs.
 The frontend (optional) can display results in a clean dashboard or export them as downloadable reports.